 There are several airlines and cities you can fly into within India.
 I flew with British Airways from Edinburgh via London and landing in Delhi.

 If traveling with a British passport, you have two options.
-One being the E-Visa or applying for the physical visa directly from the Indian Consulate in London.
+One being the E-Visa or applying for a physical visa directly from the Indian Consulate in London.

 One of the wonders of the world - The Taj Mahal should not be missed!
 Built between 1631-1648 the white marble mausoleum commissioned by Mughal emperor Shah Jahan in memory of his late wife.
-As well as the incredible masterpiece itself look out for the colorful parakeets.
-Best time to visit is early morning before the large tour groups arrive.
-If you are short of time why not pre-book a one day private tour from Delhi.
+As well as the incredible masterpiece itself lookout for the colorful parakeets.
+The best time to visit is early morning before the large tour groups arrive.
+If you are short of time why not pre-book a one-day private tour from Delhi.

 India's Colourful South

 The south of India is bursting with colour and culture.
 Did you know you can enjoy a well-being Ayurveda retreat, stay onboard a houseboat while exploring Kerala's backwaters, visit tea plantations and much more!

 The north of India has a completely different ambiance, fresh cool air, more hills and the towns are spread across different levels.
 Did you know you can stay on Dal Lake in one of its walnut houseboats?
 Visit the home of the Dalai Lama in Dharamsala or witness the India - Pakistan Border Ceremony?